-CDS 150: Counseling The Addicted Adolescent
+CDS 150: Adolescent SUD Assessment & Treatment

-An overview class covering the needs of the addicted adolescent.
-Covers many developmental, cognitive and physiological issues that are complicated by an adolescent's use of alcohol or other drugs.
+Focuses on the needs of adolescent assessment and treatment.
+Emphasis on developmental, cognitive, and physiological issues that are complicated by an adolescent's use of alcohol or other drugs.
+Includes using American Society of Addiction Medicine (ASAM) criteria for the assessment and placement of adolescents in Substance Use Disorder (SUD) treatment.